-The college accepts applications on the college's application form (on-line or paper) or via UCAS progress.
+The college accepts applications on the college's application form (on-line or paper) or via Get Into.
 Apprenticeship applications are also accepted via the national apprenticeship vacancy website.
-If an applicant sources their own company for an apprenticeship, then we have a separate application form.
+If an applicant sources their own company for an apprenticeship, then we have a separate application form where interview is gathered via the Apprenticeship Recruitment team.

-We will acknowledge an application within 3 working days of receiving it, and we will arrange an interview or screening within 15 working days
+We will acknowledge an application within 3 working days of receiving it, and we will arrange, where possible, an interview within 15 working days